 These days, it seems fewer and fewer people have the desire or commitment to hang in there and lead through trial.
 Jay Desko and David Marks say it this way in their book, FIT: Improving The Leadership Health of Yourself and Others, “One of the differentiating disciplines of successful leaders is that they consistently manifest a resolve to show grit and not easily quit.
 Today, we increasingly see people sign up but not show up, start but not finish, and promise but not deliver.”

 Life is 100% guaranteed to get hard.
 As leaders, do we know how to sustain effectively despite wall after wall, hurtle after hurtle, challenge after challenge, human dynamic after human dynamic...?
 How do we overcome?
 Is it simply mentally pushing through?
 Or is emotional resilience something more?
 Can it be learned or is it innately part of our wiring?
 We either have it or we don't...
 Right??

 So, how do you instill and develop emotional resilience in ourselves and our teams?
-Send us a note OR stay tuned.
+Send The Center a note OR stay tuned.
 In my next post, I'll show you 4 key practices a leader can implement immediately to up their game.

 Jack Kemp is former military, an attorney, business leader, non-profit executive, organizational coach, connector and collaborator.
 He presently serves as Managing Principal for PrimAscend, LLC, and previously as Divisional President of a large US non-profit.
 He has also served on church leadership, for-profit and non-profit advisory boards and committees.
 Jack’s degrees include a B.S. and J.D., and he has experience in organizational assessment, strategic planning, leadership coaching, risk mitigation and crisis management.